Plateau

-A. Environment very harsh, soil poor in most places, but also lush environs around places of water.
+A. Environment very harsh, soil poor in most places, but also lush environs around place of water.

 1. Resulted in sparse peopling.
 Oldest known occupation 9,000 B.P.